emilholmegaard/owasp-scanner/README.md

 1. Implement the `SecurityScanner` interface for the new technology
 2. Define technology-specific security rules
 3. Register the new scanner with the engine

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+- **Build & Test**: Runs on every push and pull request to verify the code
+- **Release**: Creates a new release with the JAR file when changes are pushed to the main branch

 ## Contributing